NATIONAL TELL A STORY DAY

 While you’re practicing your storytelling skills, try these tips to make your tales come to life:

 - Be sure to give your characters their own voice.
+Would Kermit the Frog or Daniel the Tiger be the same without their own voice?

 - Facial expressions punctuate your words.
 Use this powerful tool to drive a character’s emotion home.